telabotanica/ep-plugin/scripts-migration/users-news-events-rubrics/Migration/README.md

 Goal
 -

-This migration app moves tela-botanica data from the old site (based on SPIP + bazar-fiche + tela annuaire) to the new one (based on WP/BP/WPML).
+This migration app moves tela-botanica data from the old site (based on SPIP + bazar-fiche + tela annuaire) to the new one (based on WordPress/BuddyPress/WPML plugin).
 Those data include:

 * users/user metas/user profiles/user activities
 * news/news comments